-Full cooperation of all University personnel is necessary to safeguard University assets (see below the University Policies 3.1, Expenditure Control for the University) Financial Officers and other supervisors are responsible for ensuring adherence to policies and procedures.
+Full cooperation of all University personnel is necessary to safeguard University assets.
+Financial Business Managers and other supervisors are responsible for ensuring adherence to policies and procedures.
 However, it is the responsibility of all University employees to be observant of these policies and report observed or suspected instances of malfeasance, including theft, negligence, misappropriations or carelessness.
-To the extent persons handling financial transactions do not comply with University cash handling policies and procedures, the Controller's Office is responsible for initiating further action, which may include termination from employment and prosecution.
+To the extent persons handling financial transactions do not comply with these Guidelines, the Controller's Office is responsible for initiating further action, which may include termination from employment and prosecution.

-All employees handling financial transactions must sign a statement indicating that they have read these Guidelines, that they will comply, and that they understand the ramifications of noncompliance before they are assigned responsibility for financial transactions.
+All employees handling financial transactions must sign a statement (see Appendix) indicating they have read these Guidelines, they will comply, and they understand the ramifications of noncompliance before they are assigned responsibility for financial transactions.
 The signed statement will be placed in the employee's file in Human Resources.